iamhectorotero/iamhectorotero.github.io/_posts/2020-02-09-row-number.md

 ---
 layout: post
-title: My introduction to window functions
+title: My introduction to SQL window functions
 ---
 *Last Monday, I started working @ Opinary (Berlin) as a Data Scientist.
 Wednesday, I was introduced to MySQL / BigQuery window functions.
 They're likely to be one of the most useful (and one of